 Medical Laboratory Science

-About the profession of Medical Laboratory Science
+About Medical Laboratory Science

 Medical laboratory scientists are highly skilled scientists who perform and evaluate diagnostic laboratory procedures of body fluids, develop new diagnostic procedures, supervise biomedical research projects, providing technical expertise, manage clinical and research laboratory departments, and analyze and implement laboratory information systems.
 The major areas of interest in laboratory science are hematology, immunohematology (transfusion medicine), clinical microbiology, clinical chemistry, clinical immunology, body fluid analysis, and molecular diagnostics.